How to Repair Corrupted SQL Server Database Using Effective Tactics

-You can Also Read:- How to Repair SQL Database Page Level Corruption?
+You can Also Read:- How to Fix Page Level Corruption in SQL?

 How to Repair Corrupt Microsoft SQL Server Database Manually?

 You can restore a database from a damaged DB file in SQL Server with the help of the versatile DBCC Check command.
 It is the one and only solution that repairs a corrupt database in Microsoft SQL Server effortlessly.
 Although these manual solutions aren’t reliable, still we are mentioning them for two reasons.
 The first one is to provide knowledge & the second is because we are also mentioning the most simple & trusted automated solution.

 Situation #1: Fix Database in SQL Server in Recovery Pending Mode

 The database undergoes a Recovery Pending state when there is a resource-related issue arises during the recovery procedure.
 In this scenario, the SQL Server database is not corrupted or damaged.
 However, some error in files or system resources makes it unavailable.

-To fix Recovery Pending status in SQL Server, you need to detach the existing database and re-attach it again using the T-SQL query.
+To fix recovery Pending status in SQL Server, you need to detach the existing database and re-attach it again using the T-SQL query.
 This might not be easy with the manual solution, but expert users can execute this with a little knowledge.
 To get this method in detail, go through the following section of this write-up once.

 You Might be Interested in How to bring the database Online from Recovery Pending in SQL Server 2014 / 2016 / 2017 Situation